ubergarm/RimWorld-KanbanStockpile/README.md

 and it won't trigger hauling jobs for any specific stack until there are less than or equal to 2 meals left in it (meal stack size is 10).

-*Note*: This feature works in deep storage stockpiles, however colonists will only refill partial stacks using an existing partial stack that can fit.
-They aren't smart enough to break up a full stack into one small enough to fit perfectly in deep storage.  *(they are smart enough to do this for a regular vanilla stockpile however)*
+*Note*: This feature works in building/deep storage stockpiles, however colonists will only refill partial stacks using an existing partial stack that can fit.
+They aren't smart enough to break up a full stack into one small enough to fit perfectly in building/deep storage.  *(they are smart enough to do this for a regular vanilla stockpile however)*

 #### Similar Stack Limit